-- Trusted Executive Advisor: Uses credibility and relationships with executives to influence key decisions
+- Trusted Executive Advisor: Uses their credibility and relationships with executives to influence key decisions

-- Courageous Advocate: Is appropriately aggressive in advancing a point of view on talent, independent of its popularity
+- Courageous Advocate: They are appropriately aggressive in advancing a point of view on talent, independent of its popularity

-Trusted Executive Advisor: As a trusted advisor, the TM leader uses his knowledge, experience, and insights to guide key people’s decisions in the business.
+Trusted Executive Advisor: As a trusted advisor, the TM leader uses her knowledge, experience and insights to guide key people decisions in the business.
 But even with a strong level of technical expertise, a talent leader can only become a trusted advisor by flexing a different set of muscles.
 Being a trusted advisor means that the relationship moves from the professional into the personal.

-The TM leader demonstrating this behavior provides wise counsel on talent issues in a way that considers their client’s ego, their personal hopes, and fears, and reflects a deeper understanding of the organization’s financial, operational and political realities.
-This requires that the TM leader:
+The talent-building HR leader demonstrating this behavior provides wise counsel on talent issues in a way that considers their client’s ego, their personal hopes and fears, and reflects a deeper understanding of the organization’s financial, operational and political realities.
+This requires that the HR leader:

 Courageous Advocate: The Courageous Advocate has a theory of the case about why specific talent choices should be made and they are appropriately aggressive in voicing that opinion.
-A difficult capability to master, many TM leaders fail on their path to greatness because they over or underuse it.
+A difficult capability to master, many HR leaders fail on their path to greatness because they over or under use it.
 A Courageous Advocate: